Now Available – Infrared Test Charts

-The IS Edition, recently featured in Vision Systems Design now supports Toshiba sensors, in addition to existing support for Aptina and OmniVision sensors.
+The IS Edition (merged into Master in Imatest 5.0) now supports Toshiba sensors, in addition to existing support for ON Semi and OmniVision sensors.
 A video of the IS Edition is available here.
 Press release here.

 Imatest has added four new modules.